 Enhanced Maternity Pay: An Employers Guide

 In recent years, there has been a noticeable shift in the way businesses in the UK approach employee benefits.
-This is particularly when it comes to maternity, paternity, adoption or shared parental pay.
 With the rising importance of work-life balance, diversity, and inclusion, many companies that were not previously offering enhanced maternity pay are now seriously considering it.

-One notable example that has stirred attention is the recent announcement by Lidl, regarding improvements in their enhanced maternity pay.
+One notable example that has stirred attention is the recent announcement by Lidl, regarding improvements in their family pay.
 Lidl will now be the first UK supermarket to double the amount of paid adoption and maternity leave they provide their staff.
-Eligible employees at Lidl will now receive six months on full pay.
+This means that eligible employees at Lidl will now receive six months on full pay.
 This is an improvement from their previous offering of 14 weeks.

 This announcement underscores the growing importance of supporting working parents.
 It also demonstrates the evolving landscape of employee benefits in the UK.